Donna Gigliotti

 Donna Gigliotti is an American film producer.
-She is best known for producing Shakespeare in Love, Hidden Figures, Silver Linings Playbook and The Reader.
+She is best known for producing Shakespeare in Love, Hidden Figures, Silver Linings Playbook, 80 For Brady, and The Reader.

 Gigliotti started her professional career as an assistant to Martin Scorsese on the film Raging Bull.
 During the 1990s Gigliotti worked as an executive-producer on several films including Emma, Talk of Angels and Devil in a Blue Dress.

-She is president of the production company Tempesta Films, and has produced movies including The Fundamentals of Caring and Hidden Figures, and is executive producer of films including Beasts of No Nation.
+She is president of the production company Tempesta Films, and has produced movies including The Fundamentals of Caring and Hidden Figures, as well as executive producer of films including Beasts of No Nation.
 In 2019 she produced the 91st Academy Awards telecast on ABC.
-She is an Associate Arts Professor in the New York University Tisch School of the Arts.

 Filmography

 She was a producer in all films unless otherwise noted.